This region may be best known for its spectacular scenery of wide beaches and rugged clifftops, but there’s more to...

 What better place to get to grips with a surfboard than Fistral?
-This world class surfing beach often boasts perfect waves and its golden sands are a constant lure for families, plus there are lifeguards from 30th March – 28th October and amenities very close by.
+This world class surfing beach often boasts perfect waves and its golden sands are a constant lure for families, plus there are lifeguards from 30th March until 28th October and there are plenty of amenities very close by.
 Dogs are welcome on this beach all year round.

 Towan Beach is right in the heart of Newquay – mere moments from the town centre.
 With Newquay harbour to the west of the beach and the impressive ‘Island’ with its suspension bridge linking it to the mainland it’s a pretty amazing setting for a day at the beach!
 This beach has full lifeguard cover from 5th of May until the 30th of September, and dogs are welcome all year round.